+4. Shariah Secretariat

-vii. as the secretariat to the Shariah Committee, to coordinate and attend the Shariah Committee meetings, compile proposal papers, prepare and keep accurate record of minutes of the decisions and resolutions made by the Shariah Committee, which will then be communicated to the Management;
+To coordinate meetings, compile proposal papers, prepare and keep accurate record of minutes of the decisions and resolutions made by the Shariah Committee, disseminate Shariah decisions to relevant stakeholders and engage with relevant parties who wish to seek further deliberations from the Shariah Committee.